-In addition to the traditional one to one mentoring, Big Brother/Big Sisters offers numerous specialized mentoring programs responding to the diverse needs and resources of the community.
+In addition to the traditional one to one mentoring, Big Brothers/Big Sisters offers numerous specialized mentoring programs responding to the diverse needs and resources of the community.

 I Believe, I Achieve

 Using a holistic approach to helping the child by helping the entire family unit, IBIA boasts the following various components:

 Manhattanville College and Mercy College Bigs are transported to the school for weekly 90 minute sessions.
 Upon arriving Bigs and Littles share a snack, and begin working on a structured curriculum focused on life skills, homework help, learning chess, team building and some allotted free time for independently chosen work.
 Littles receive two days of afterschool instruction, one day of creative writing and one day of creative arts.
 Children will complete a culminating activity by publishing their own book.
 A partnership with Yonkers Public Library will enable Littles to have copies of their books put into circulation at the library.